cloudfoundry-attic/cephfs-bosh-release/README.md

 `ceph -s`

-which should report something like this:-
+which should report something like this:

 ```
 cluster c0162a84-1d21-46a2-8a8e-4507f6ec707f